lohQ/Signal_POC/README.md

 #### generating root key and chain key from shared master secret

-In the documentation of Signal Protocol, there is no clear description of how to generate root key from shared master secret (or perhaps I missed it?), hence in this project it's simply rootKey = sharedMasterSecret.
+In the documentation of Signal Protocol, there is no clear description of how to generate root key from shared master secret, hence in this project it's simply rootKey = sharedMasterSecret.

 As for chain keys, when the first chain key is generated, Alice should already knows Bob's public ratchet key -- which I am not sure how it happens.
 So in this project the initial chain keys are simply generated using hashed userId as input.